How ‘Toke-lahoma’ became the hottest market for weed in America

 It’s how Oklahoma chose to write its medical marjuana laws that make the state so unique.
 Where other states have imposed strict controls of various types, Oklahoma has let markets, customers, patients, and doctors decide what’s best:

-• There is no cap on the number of business licenses that can be issued statewide
+• There was initially no cap on the number of business licenses that could be issued statewide (Note: Lawmakers implemented a two-year moratorium on new licenses that took effect in August 2022.)

 • Patients and doctors decide what health conditions qualify, not the law